 Sophomore Year and Beyond

 Beginning in the sophomore year, Bonners have the opportunity to choose the labor positions they wish to have.
-Each spring upper level Bonners apply to work in service positions on and off Campus.
+Each spring, upper-level Bonners apply to work in service positions on and off campus.
 We encourage upperclassmen to pursue positions that meet a vocational interest or personal passion.
-As Bonners grow and develop they often assume leadership roles within their chosen organization.
-They may work independently or supervise other student leaders but in each case they are focused on making a contribution to our campus or local community.
+As Bonners grow and develop, they often assume leadership roles within their chosen organization.
+They may work independently or supervise other student leaders.
+In each case, they are focused on making a contribution to our campus or local community.

 CELTS Sponsored Programs

 Service happens all over campus and Bonners are often involved.
-In recent years Bonners have taken on a number of roles across campus including the following:
+In recent years Bonners have taken on several roles across campus including the following:

 - Counselor/Mentor with Upward Bound, Gear Up, or the Black Cultural Center